jep7453/checkers-app/docs/DesignDoc.md

 >the move class checks for the validity of the move made by the user.
 If the move is right, depending on the
 >type of move then the captured piece was removed from the checkerboard.
 ### Design Improvements
+> Remove the duplicate classes from the UI Tier such as Row, Spaces, Pieces, and Boardview
+>since it violates the Object Oriented Design Principles.
+Since these classes have already been implemented
+>in Model Tier classes.
 > _Discuss design improvements that you would make if the project were
 > to continue.
 These improvement should be based on your direct
 > analysis of where there are problems in the code base which could be